amiiit/thoughts/react-micro-frontends.md

 # React Micro-Frontends

+## Motivation
+Reduce complexity, ease development and integration.
+Encourage the use of different technologies with a minimal coupling to the other parts of the application.

+## Technical overview

+### How do custom elements actually work?
 The main idea is to use the [CustomElements API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) to achieve an optimal isolation of a component, providing the freedom to use whatever JS stack to implement a certain chunk of the whole application.
 Abstracted way of use:

 ```